Domestic Violence Batterers' Intervention Program – Penal Code 1203.097

 When Is the Batterer's Intervention Program Required?

 If convicted of a misdemeanor or felony domestic violence in Los Angeles, you will normally be placed on probation by the judge.
-Then, the California Penal Code Section 1203.097, batterer’s intervention program, will be required as part of probation when if the victim is listed under Family Code 6211, which describes domestic violence abuse against someone who is:
+Then, the Penal Code 1203.097, batterer's intervention program, will be required as part of probation when if the victim is listed under Family Code 6211, which describes domestic violence abuse against someone who is:

 - Current or former spouse